akash-shrestha/file-server/readme.md

-This is a simple node js file server app.
+This is a very simple node js file server app.

 To use the app
 -Download the folder